divine-ray/Servilia/Groupings/Cults and Religions/Followers of Mekhane.md

   - Mekhanites
 aliases:
   - Mekhanite
+  - Mekanites
   - Church of the Broken God
-  - Mekanites
 ---
 The Mekhanites are the monotheistic religion which worship the [[Heart of Mekhane]] and it’s Ideal Design of Gear, Steel and Steam.
 They are the leading and ruling class of [[Empire of Thylyist]], self-entitled to reign, with no restraints to use force through the [[Thylyian Military]]
 This clump is the remains of a formerly towering god-construct with incredible powers.

-Internal tension has led to the formation of a splinter group who call themselves the [[True Machinists]], who reject the current interpretation and execution of [[His Divine Reassembly]].
+Internal tension has led to the formation of a splinter group who call themselves the [[True Machinists]], who reject the current interpretation and stalling execution of [[His Divine Reassembly]].

 ## History